quicwg/multipath/draft-ietf-quic-multipath.md

 a smaller Path ID than was previously received.
 MAX_PATHS frames that do not announce a larger Path ID than previously received MUST be ignored.

-Endpoints SHOULD NOT issue new connection IDs which have path identifiers larger than the Path ID announced in the Maximum Path Identifier field in the MP_MAX_PATHS frame {{max-paths-frame}}.
+Endpoints MUST NOT issue new connection IDs which have path identifiers larger than the Path ID announced by the peer in the Maximum Path Identifier field in the MAX_PATHS frame.
 If no MAX_PATHS frame was received yet, the Maximum Path Identifier corresponds to the value of initial_max_paths transport parameter.